JetBrains/kotlin-web-site/pages/user-groups/support.md

 A Kotlin User Group, or KUG, is a community that is  dedicated to Kotlin and that offers you a place to share your Kotlin programming experience with like-minded people.

-To become an official KUG, your community should have some specific features shared by every KUG.
+To become an KUG, your community should have some specific features shared by every KUG.
 It should:
 * Provide Kotlin-related content, with regular meetups as the main form of activity.
 * Host regular events (at least once every 3 months) with open registration and without any restriction for attendance.
 * Be driven and organized by the community, and it should not use events to earn money or gain any other business